eProsima/FastDDS-SH/README.md

 -->
 ### Bridging communication between two DDS data spaces under different Domain IDs

-In this example, the *Integration Service* uses the *Fast DDS System Handle* to forward the messages sent from a DDS publisher hosted on a participant with domain ID **5** to a subscriber created under domain ID **3**.
+In this example, *Integration Service* uses the *Fast DDS System Handle* to forward the messages sent from a DDS publisher hosted on a participant with domain ID **5** to a subscriber created under domain ID **3**.